jdhagood/gtl/content/hello_world.md

 {{< soft src="/img/hello_world/path.jpg" alt="Soft-styled image" >}}

+If you have a Windows machine and want to work with python in the system terminal, you should add python to your PATH variable.
+This just makes sure you can call the python.exe from any directory.

-To test that your installation was successful and you now have python on your PATH system variable, open your terminal and run the following command.
+To test that your installation was successful, open your terminal and run the following command.
 ```
 C:\Users\jdhag>python --version
 Python 3.12.3
 ```
 You will get an error if you do not have python downloaded properly.

+If your installation was unsuccessful you can still follow along with [this online python IDE](https://www.online-python.com/), but this should not be a long term solution.
+Talk to me after class if you are still having difficulities.

 # Your first python program
 Believe it or not, you are ready to run your first python program.
 If you type 'python' into your command prompt (or 'py' if you're cool) then you will end up inside the python shell.